 What are some good times to read?

-These include but are not limited too:
+These include, but are not limited to:

-• The commute to and from work
+- The commute to and from work

-• Lunch breaks
+- Lunch breaks

-• Before bed
+- Before bed

-• Use an audiobook (Not reading technically but it leaves your hands free to work)
+- Use an audiobook (Not reading technically, but it leaves your hands free to work)

-Over time as your engagement for reading grows, the reading limit you set will become redundant as you start reading each and every day for the sheer thrill.
+Over time, as your engagement for reading grows, the reading limit you set will become redundant as you start reading each and every day for the sheer thrill.

-3. Follow your Favourite Authors
+3. Follow your Favourite Authors to Develop a Love of Reading

-Every story has an end and when a reader puts a book down for the final time, they often ask themselves, what do I read next?
+Every story has an end, and when a reader puts a book down for the final time, they often ask themselves, what do I read next?

-Don’t go months before obtaining your next book otherwise, you will relapse to the point when reading becomes a chore once more.
+Don’t go months before obtaining your next book; otherwise, you will relapse to the point when reading becomes a chore once more.

 Instead of racking your brain for months, simply use your preferred authors as a reference.
 If you liked one of their books, odds are you will like another.

-4. Join a Book Club
+4. Join a Book Club to Develop a Love of Reading

 What could be more fun than reading your favourite book?